y-ken/fluent-plugin-anonymizer/README.md

 * include_tag_key (default: false)
 * tag_key

+set one or more option are required for editing tag name using HandleTagNameMixin.

+* tag

+In the case of using this option [like 'tag anonymized.${tag}' with tag placeholder](https://github.com/y-ken/fluent-plugin-anonymizer/blob/master/test/plugin/test_out_anonymizer.rb#L179), tag will be modified after these options affected. which are remove_tag_prefix, remove_tag_suffix, add_tag_prefix and add_tag_suffix.

 Add original tag name into filtered record using SetTagKeyMixin.

 * remove_tag_prefix
 * remove_tag_suffix
 * add_tag_prefix
 * add_tag_suffix

-set one or more option are required for editing tag name using HandleTagNameMixin.

-* tag

-On using this option [like 'tag anonymized.${tag}' with tag placeholder](https://github.com/y-ken/fluent-plugin-anonymizer/blob/master/test/plugin/test_out_anonymizer.rb#L179), it will be overwrite after these options affected. which are remove_tag_prefix, remove_tag_suffix, add_tag_prefix and add_tag_suffix.

 ## Notes